 Development of appropriate delivery devices, accuracy in measurement of doses, and appropriate packaging may also effect our ability to provide reproducible dosing of drugs using our other delivery and formulation technologies.
-We may not be able to develop reproducible dosing of any potential product.
+Since all of our technologies are still in development and, for the most part, are yet to be commercialized, we cannot be certain that we will be able to develop reproducible dosing of any potential product.
 The failure to do so means that we would not consider such a product as a good candidate for development and commercialization.